DMK MP compares TV Media houses, scribes to those in red-light

 been debated in the media.
 The TV channels were making an issue out of Kishor

-joining hands with DMK due to "frustration," he purportedly says in the video.
+joining hands with the DMK out of "frustration," he purportedly says in the video.

 Hitting out at TV media houses, he said "they are running their company like Mumbai red light area," alleging